Netflix/hollow/docs/advanced-topics.md

 In addition to pointers which allow us to look up the matching key, each bucket in the _match array_ includes the number of matching records, and an offset into the _select array_.
 The _select array_ contains lists of ordinals to matching records.

 When queried with a key, the index will hash the key, then look to the corresponding bucket in the _match array_.
 The match pointers are used to compare the queried key with the matching key.
 If a match is found, then the corresponding entries in the select array are returned as a `HollowHashIndexResult`.
 Collisions are resolved with linear probing.
 If after linear probing an empty bucket is encountered in the match array, no such record exists in the dataset.

+### Shared memory mode
+Traditionally, an entire Hollow dataset is loaded in JVM heap.
+While this leads to predictable performance, it also imposes eager loading of the underlying data and constrains the dataset size by physical memory size.
+An alternative approach is to use memory mapping to map Hollow data to virtual memory and then eagerly or lazily load data into off-heap physical memory.
+Eager loading would memory lock the dataset and provide similar performance guarantee as the traditional on-heap Hollow.
+Lazy loading would load data in physical memory in 4K-sized pages upon access and retain hot data in physical memory (by virtue of operating system paging) and thus enable faster application initialization and support for TB-scale datasets.
+Mapping Hollow data to shared memory also allows for memory deduplication across Hollow consumers on the same machine.

+The shared memory implementation is largely future work, but a limited shared-memory based lazy load functionality has been implemented.
+When configured for shared memory mode, a consumer will perform an initial snapshot load, it will not update, and data structures tracking indices continue to live on-heap.
+This limited functionality can be useful for local debugging with large Hollow datasets.